 The only families who appear even marginally self-sufficient are Jeremy Vuolo and Jinger Duggar, and Jill Duggar and Derick Dillard.
 It’s pretty apparent that Derick and Jill get no support from the Duggar family, but it’s unknown if Jim Bob is still cutting checks for Jeremy and Jinger to help them with their lifestyle in California.
 Jinger and Jeremy do still appear on Counting On.
 Derick and Jill do not.

 Is Jim Bob forcing his kids to work for him?

 It’s been surmised by family critics that Jim Bob is desperate to maintain control over his adult children.
 Derick pretty much verified that theory when he took to Instagram to spill the family tea, but could he be keeping kids on the payroll to ensure they continue to follow his rules?
 Nothing is confirmed, but it seems likely.

-In recent months, he sold Joy-Anna Duggar and Austin Forsyth, a home for a whopping $10, and has dulled out real estate to adult children who abide by his strict rules.
+In recent months, he sold Joy-Anna Duggar and Austin Forsyth a home for a whopping $10 and has doled out real estate to adult children who abide by his strict rules.
 Those who don’t follow those rules, however, seem to get very little, both monetarily and emotionally.
 Fans do note that the family’s strict religious beliefs, making it pretty much impossible for the Duggar kids to strike out on their own and build a stable living.